 No discussion of the care of a Jack Russell Terrier would be complete without a strong advice regarding exercise.
 These dogs may be small, but they have major exercise needs.
 Don’t confuse the JRT with your average lap dog.
 While they do make great family dogs that love human companionship, they were bred to hunt.
 A dog that is only 10 to 15 inches tall but was bred to run with horses will give you an idea of what type of activity outlet these canines crave.

 Plan to give your JRT several substantial walks a day.
-In addition, it’s almost imperative that you have a yard to let your little terrier run and stretch his legs.
-Speaking of stretching his legs, the JRT has an impressive vertical—this breed can jump up to 5 feet high.
+In addition, it’s almost imperative that you have a yard to let your little terrier run and stretch their legs.
+The JRT also has an impressive vertical—this breed can jump up to 5 feet high.
 So be sure that any enclosure is of sufficient height to prevent escape.
 Also keep in mind that these dogs have a reputation for being notorious diggers, so make sure that you don't allow digging escapades to turn into a terrier great escape.

 The Jack Russell Terrier excels at agility work and go-to-ground trials.
 The latter are timed trials that test the speed and agility of this working breed as it completes a tunnel course.
 Obedience work can also be a great challenge for the mind and heart of the JRT.